 Answer: Private mortgage investor reporting compliance rests on ten enforceable obligations — trust accounting reconciliation, on-time payment posting, RESPA-aligned escrow analysis, accurate IRS Form 1098 issuance, state-licensed servicing, GLBA privacy safeguards, SCRA verification, fee transparency, complete audit trails, and reconciled investor remittance.
 Each rule protects investor capital and shields the lender from enforcement action.

-Private lending crossed $2T in assets under management with top-100 origination volume up 25.3% in 2024, and regulators are paying attention.
-The California Department of Real Estate’s August 2025 Licensee Advisory named trust fund violations its #1 enforcement category — a direct shot at sloppy investor reporting practices.
-For the broader framework, see our pillar on the pillars of trust in private mortgage note investor reporting.
+Regulators are paying close attention to private lending, and the California Department of Real Estate’s August 2025 Licensee Advisory named trust fund violations its number-one enforcement category — a direct signal that sloppy investor reporting practices carry real consequences.
+For the foundational framework, see accurate reporting as the cornerstone of secure private mortgage investing.

 How do these ten rules compare at a glance?